Responsible investment in Fluvanna County

 Why natural gas?

+Natural gas remains the cleanest fossil fuel for dispatchable and reliable power generation.
 The Virginia Department of Environmental Quality (DEQ) has stringent requirements for natural gas power plants related to air and water quality that are intended to be protective of human health and the environment.
 Read more on our Environment page.

-• Key Resources
+Key Resources

-Expedition Generating Station fact sheet: view here
+Expedition Generating Station fact sheets: Project Overview, Economic Benefits

 Expedition FAQs: on the web here or printable here